 Activity Requirements

 American Staffordshire Terriers require daily exercise to maintain their muscle tone.
 They enjoy long walks and playing in the yard.
-If raised alongside other animals, a well-bred American Staffordshire Terrier will do fine, but if adopting an older dog, it’s best the family not have other pets.
+If raised alongside other animals, a well-bred American Staffordshire Terrier will do OK, but if adopting an older dog, it’s best the family not have other pets.

 Behavioral Traits